News & Events

 The most common compliment we get about our yoga with weights class, FlowLIFT, is that it replaces a variety of workouts with just one perfect class.
 People that were running, doing strength training and pilates are able to ditch all three and just do FlowLIFT to get everything they need.

 However the biggest complaint we get about FlowLIFT is that it’s too hard and too fast.
 But there are a few very easy ways to modify this amazing workout so that practically anyone can join in.
 Our intention is to make FlowLIFT universal so that everyone can enjoy the benefits.

-There are three key things we want everyone to remember when starting out.
-They will require you to let go of your ego and take things one step at a time.
+There are some key things we want everyone to remember when starting out.
+It’s best to let go of your ego and take things one step at a time.
 Starting off slow will build everything you need in order to eventually enjoy our full length classes.